eclipse-4diac/4diac-toolchain/docs/README-MAINTAINER.rst

 mind the licensing note below).

-To create base toolchain and cross-compiler archives, use script ``etc/package.sh``.
+To create base toolchain and cross-compiler archives, use script ``etc/package.sh <release-tag>``.
 It will package up the current toolchain environment in the exact state it is in, with all the currently installed tools.
 It will separate any cross-compilers into separate archives and different host systems in separate subdirectories.

-The resulting archives are placed in the ``dist`` subdirectory alongside the toplevel README and the install scripts.
+The resulting archives are placed in the ``release-<release-tag>`` subdirectory alongside an install script for each platform.
+The generated install scripts will download missing files from a canonical release server.
+They have SHA256 checksums hardcoded to ensure authenticity of downloaded binaries.

+If you build additional cross-toolchains after packaging, runr ``package.sh <release-tag> -a``, which will package any new toolchain.
+It will also update the core toolchain archives, as they contain all known SHA256 checksums, and the install scripts, as they contain the root SHA256 checksum.

 Bootstrapping in individual steps